BetterThanTomorrow/calva/docs/site/paredit.md

  `ctrl+shift+end`        | **Select Forward to List End/Close** | ![](images/paredit/select-close-list.gif)
  `ctrl+shift+home`       | **Select Backward to List Start/Open** | ![](images/paredit/select-open-list.gif)

-!!!
-Note
-    Many implementations of Paredit have commands for copying/cutting while deleting.
-In Calva there are instead the above selection commands, and you can choose to copy/cut once you have the selection.

 ### Editing

 Default keybinding                | Action | Description